mvuorre/quarto-gallery/README.md

 # Quarto image gallery

 A Quarto extension/template for adding image galleries to your Quarto website.
 Put images in a directory, run `quarto render`, and you get an image gallery + a listing page of all your galleries to put on your website.
+Galleries and image views can be customised with Lightbox, see <https://quarto.org/docs/output-formats/html-lightbox-figures.html>.

 - Source repo: <https://github.com/mvuorre/quarto-gallery>
 - Live demo: <https://mvuorre.github.io/quarto-gallery/>